khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 Don’t simply shrink the entire table to fit the viewport, or apply a fixed width to the tables, to the point it compromises legibility.
 The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunk table view can create a cluttered interface.
 Use the responsive view of the tables instead.

-Don’t let the table break your layout by preventing horizontal scrolling.
-Consider designing your table and organizing the data to work well in [responsive views](/components/tables/#responsiveness).
+Prevent horizontal scrolling to ensure that you don’t let the table break your layout.
+Tables work across multiple screen sizes and conform to [responsive guidelines](/components/tables/#responsiveness).

 ### Empty state